'Somewhere' Ammonite with Ammolite Pendant in Silver Art Jewelry

 This ammonite is one of the best stones I have ever worked with.
 Set with ammolite, that in certain conditions, forms on the fossilized shell of the ammonite, it sparkles with color and power.
 I wanted the setting to speak of the stone, so I continued the chamber like pattern into the silver drawing your eye around and around again through the colors.
 Many people have thought this was Opal set into the stone, but it is Ammolite.
 It only seemed fitting that is should be used since Ammonite is where it is created.

-I just hung it on a simple silver chain.
+I just hung it on a simple silver chain that is a 24" adjustable snake chain.
 I tried other things but the simple chain worked the best, letting the pendant do the talking.

 I search high and low through many suppliers to find my stones.
 I worked with a lot of smaller companies who are doing all their own stone cutting and polishing.
 These stones are top notch quality and are not cheap in any way.
 That is reflected in the price.